Plan and Communicate Corporate Strategy from Different Perspectives

 - Learning and Growth

 Intangible assets are items of value that can not necessarily be seen or touched.
 Examples of intangible assets include your brand, intellectual property, reputation, good will, patents, creativity and staff morale.
 A large percentage of an organization's shareholder and customer value is associated with intangible assets, yet traditional financial management systems fail to track, measure or evaluate them.
 As a result it is important that tools such as a Balanced Scorecard and Strategy Map are used to develop a more balanced approach to Strategic Planning.
-The ability to see 'cause and effect' relationships helps an organization understand the chain of events that sees intangible assets transformed into real value.
+The ability to see 'Cause & Effect' relationships helps an organization understand the chain of events that sees intangible assets transformed into real value.

 Strategy Map Patterns